alexenge/hu-neuro-pipeline/docs/inputs.md

 HTML report directory.
 If not `None`, the pipeline automatically creates one HTML report per participant, visualizing their data at various stages of processing (raw, ICA, cleaned, events, epochs, evokeds).
-Note that this may increase the runtime of the pipeline by a couple of minutes.
+Note that this is experimental and will increase the runtime of the pipeline by a minute or so per participant.

 | Python examples         | R examples              |
 | ----------------------- | ----------------------- |